Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 "Sometimes literally," Rin added, a fleeting glance at where she'd stowed the cleaver.

-"That's what I've done my whole life," Nat said, her voice hollow.
-"Didn't stop me feeling the pain of what came before..."
+"That’s been my whole life," Nat said, her voice empty.
+"But it never stopped the pain from before."

-Rin's gaze fell to her own tails as she frowned, pulling out a cigarette and lighting it.
-As the smoke curled around her, Nat reached forward and lifted the black queen from the board.
-She held it in her palm, thumb tracing its contours.
+Rin’s eyes dropped to her tails as she frowned, lighting a cigarette.
+Smoke curled around her as Nat reached for the black queen, cradling it in her palm and tracing its edges with her thumb.

 "*I hope it was all worth it...*" she whispered to herself, her voice cracking. "*Until I'm taken too.*"

 Rin looked at her cigarette packet.
 "Got three left..."
 She offered one to Nat, but she shook her head, looking at the door.

-"Something I never got into."
-She looked up, meeting Rin's eyes.
-"I hope we chat again.
-I'm sure Fell would, too."
+"Never picked up the habit," she said, meeting Rin’s gaze.
+"Hope we talk again.
+I think Fell would like that too."

 "He never told me to leave."

 "Yeah.
-People need people they don't push away."
+People need someone they don't push away."
 Nat closed her fist around the queen.
 "Trust me.
 I've been on this road.
 And I've seen where it ends.
 Sometimes you need the opposite perspective to hang onto yourself."

 Rin pondered this, taking a long drag.
 "Why not."

-"Well, 'just Rin,'" Nat said, pushing herself up from the table and offering her human hand.
-"A pleasure."
+"Well, 'just Rin,'" Nat said, rising from the table and extending her human hand.
+"It’s been a pleasure."

 Rin just looked at the outstretched hand.
 "Not one for touch."

-Nat held the pose for a second longer before retracting her hand.
-"Neither was I."
+Nat let her hand linger a moment, then pulled it back.
+"Neither was I, once."

-She turned and walked towards the exit, pocketing the black queen as she spots Declan sitting alone, staring intently at his table.
+She turned toward the exit, slipping the black queen into her pocket.
+That’s when she noticed Declan, sitting alone, eyes fixed on his table.

 "Now there's one I haven't seen in a while."